 Susan Said… WHAT?! is your guide to real style for the way you live.
 From fabulous fashion and accessories, to gorgeous gardens and stunning interiors, plus the latest products and tips for throwing parties, weddings, and events of all kinds.

-DISCLAIMER: No financial compensation or product samples were received in exchange for this Effortless Entertaining post.
+DISCLAIMER: No financial compensation was received in exchange for this effortless entertaining post.
 Regardless, I only recommend products or services that I believe will be beneficial for my readers.